 Planning to provide support for the futures of our loved ones is what estate planning is all about.
 We want to leave this world knowing that we have done everything we can to take care of our family’s future.
 Every person and family has different circumstances and needs.
 Some of us have family members with special needs and worry about who will take care of them later on.
-A special needs trust can be a valuable estate planning tool in these circumstances.
+A special needs trust can be a valuable estate planning tool within trust administration in these circumstances to help avoid probate.
 Unique Estate Law is a firm that believes in creating customized estate plans because we know that everyone is unique.

 Benefits of Using Trust Administration and a Special Needs Trust

-A special needs trust gives you the ability to provide for a special needs child or a special needs adult who is receiving government benefits.
+A special needs trust gives you the ability to provide for a child or an adult who is receiving government benefits.
 If you leave your money to that person outright, the government can take those benefits away.
 The Medical Assistance program is Minnesota’s Medicaid program that provides health insurance coverage for people with disabilities.
 Eligibility is based on financial need and takes into account an individual’s income level as well as the worth of their assets.
 This plan would not be included in the person’s assets or income calculation.
 This means that he or she could receive support from the trust while keeping their government benefits.

 It is important to note, however, that the established trust meets the necessary requirements in order to be excluded as an asset for someone receiving assistance under the Medical Assistance program.

 To establish a special needs trust, you must select a trustee.
 The trustee maintains the trust for the sole benefit of the beneficiary, the special needs individual.
 The trustee is responsible for managing the money.
 He or she will distribute the funds to pay for goods or services not covered by government assistance programs.
 The money must go directly to the entity supplying the goods or services and not to the beneficiary directly.